tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 > In these engagements, I help venture-backed CEOs and their leadership teams align around a high-level story that powers success—in sales, marketing, fundraising, product development and recruiting—by getting everyone on the same page about strategy and differentiation.

-This is a rare breed of specializing - that allows you to both define your audience and your work while still leaving room to drive a bus through in terms of how this work is actually delivered.
+This is a rare breed of specializing - that allows you to both define a senior audience and define the work, while still leaving room to drive a bus through in terms of how this work is actually delivered.
+Note that Andy's use of "strategic narrative" is essentially defining a proprietary approach and type of work.

 You easily imagine how this specialization allows for senior, ambiguous work that leads to ongoing retainers - I can imagine how this strategic narrative impacts every part of the organization so it could easily lead to all kinds of work.
 But - you have to ask yourself carefully if you’re able to create this kind of senior and ambiguous specialization… Most can’t.

 (And as we’ll see later much of Andy’s success is due to his [strong opinions](https://www.linkedin.com/posts/andyraskin_i-peg-2015-as-the-tipping-point-for-strategic-activity-6874789767184289792-fOLl), not just his positioning)
 </div>